-When autumn blows in, Halloween fun is close behind.
-When approached thoughtfully, Halloween can bring not just candy, but creativity, constructive-learning and community building.
-In order to ensure that holidays and observances are positive experiences for all, they also need to be inclusive and respectful.
+Halloween should be festive and exciting.
+When approached thoughtfully, the holiday can bring not just candy and costumes, but creativity, learning and community building.
+But to ensure that Halloween and other holidays are positive experiences for all, they need to be inclusive and respectful.

 Discuss stereotypes with costume choices

 Holidays that focus on “dress-up” can quickly fall into stereotypes.
 It’s important to establish an understanding within the school community that Halloween can be creative, fun and respectful.
 If students or adults wear costumes that convey stereotypes or demean cultural groups, be sure to address your concerns right away.

 Before Halloween, be proactive by addressing these issues in advance and use it as an educational opportunity to discuss stereotypes, bias and cultural appropriation.
 Many children and families don’t realize that their costume choices are potentially hurtful or offensive.
 For example, a child who may be interested in Native American stories and history wants to dress up as a Native American person.
 Consider it an opportunity to talk with them about how Native American dress is not a costume.
 Instead, it is an essential part of identity, unique to each different tribe with their own customs and ways of dress.